dawsbot/syncspin/README.md

 Getting Started
 ---------------
 When you find yourself on [the SyncSpin homepage](http://www.syncsp.in/), you will need to create a room (unless you are joining a friend).
-After a quick API cridential verification with Beats (Thanks @Mashery!), you are now hosting a room.
+After a quick API credential verification with Beats (Thanks Mashery!), you are now hosting a room.
 With the sharable URL at the top, anyone with a web connection can be a part.
 This is where the fun begins!

 Mood Progression
 ---------------